GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: METHODOLOGY

 There are three types of agents.
 In decreasing order of priority they are: hospital agents, airport agents, and grocery agents (although we only test with three types of agents for simplicity, this could easily be generalized to an arbitrary number of agent types).
 Table~\ref{strtable} shows the possible task strings (which replace \textbf{TASK} in the initial prompt) corresponding to each type of agent.

 When the agents observe each other, they take turns sending messages; they receive the last message from the other agent, add it to the dialogue history, and query the LLM (since we are using the OpenAI API, there is network latency, but each message is generated within one second) for a reply to send back.
 The robots keep moving around the environment while communicating and will stop conversing if they reach a consensus as to which agent's task has the higher priority or each robot has sent four messages with no agreement.
 An example conversation is shown in Figure~\ref{flowchart}.
 If the agents come to a consensus, knowing which agent's task has a higher priority gives a way to break symmetry.
-It also allows an agent with a slightly higher $\text{TTQ}$ reach the goal first, which would maximize social welfare.
-We ensured the agents had distinct types since otherwise, reasonable people could disagree on which task takes precedence and it would be difficult to determine if the LLMs came to the correct conclusion.
-The LLMs quite effectively reason about the nuances between different task strings of a single type, but we decided to stick to the three main categories with unambiguous differences in priority over attempting to rank the priority of different task strings within the same category.
+It also allows an agent with a slightly higher $\text{TTQ}$ (time to reach $\mathcal{Q}$) reach the goal first, maximizing social welfare.

+While the concept of hospital, airport, and grocery agents can be generalized to arbitrary task types, we wanted to go beyond testing with just three task types that have very clear-cut priorities.
+To push the limits of the reasoning ability of the LLMs, Table \ref{nuancedtasks} shows some more complex scenarios to compare, showing that the LLMs reason quite accurately about prioritizing tasks, including understanding that a fire emergency that threatens many lives takes precedence over an ambulance that takes one person to the ER.

 \begin{theorem} In a symmetric social mini-game ($TTQ_i = TTQ_j$ and $\tau^i(\widetilde{\Gamma}^i) = \tau^j(\widetilde{\Gamma}^j)$) where, without loss of generality, $p^i > p^j$, the modified trajectories $\Gamma^{i,*}$ and $\Gamma^{j,*}$ generated by \textsc{GameChat} maximize social welfare. \end{theorem}